metno/emep-ctm/Input.rst

 the data file can not be provided directly on the EMEP MSC-W Open Source website.
 Since rv4.39, CAMS-GLOB-AIR has been the default dataset.
-Registering at the Atmosphere Data Store is straightforward (https://ads.atmosphere.copernicus.eu/user/register?destination=/cdsapp) (If you rather want to use older QUANTIFY dataset go to http://www.pa.op.dlr.de/quantify, click on
+Registering at the Atmosphere Data Store (ADS) is straightforward (https://ads.atmosphere.copernicus.eu/user/register?destination=/cdsapp) (If you rather want to use older QUANTIFY dataset go to http://www.pa.op.dlr.de/quantify, click on